-HTTP 1.0 may optionally support persistent connections, to force that behavior, clients must include the Connection: keep-alive header line.
-If the server supports it, then it will also include the same header line on the response.
+HTTP 1.0 may optionally support persistent connections, to force that behavior, clients must include the Connection: keep-alive header field line.
+If the server supports it, then it will also include the same header line in the response.

-Under HTTP 1.1, TCP connections between the client and the server are presumed to be persistent, this means one TCP connection can be used for several request/response dialogues.
+Contrariwise, under HTTP 1.1, TCP connections between the client and the server are presumed to be persistent, this means one TCP connection can be used for several request/response dialogue sequences.

-Even so, clients should include the Connection: keep-alive header line on their requests if they want to reuse the connection for further requests.
+Even so, to avoid any ambiguity, clients should include the Connection: keep-alive header field line in requests if they want to reuse the connection for further requests.

-Persistent connections HTTP 1.1 behavior can be reverted to HTTP 1.0 behavior by adding the Connection: close header line.
+Persistent connections HTTP 1.1 behavior can be reverted to HTTP 1.0 behavior by adding the Connection: close header field line.
 Clients using HTTP 1.1, and not supporting persistent connections must include this header line on every request.
-The server response will also include it, and the connection is then closed.
+The server response will also include it, and the connection is then immediately closed.

-In principle, persistent connections are maintained until the client sends a request with the Connection: close header line.
-Then, the server response will also include the same header line and once the response is received by the client the connection is closed.
+In principle, persistent connections are maintained until the client sends a request with the Connection: close header field line.
+The server response will also include the same header line, and once the response is received by the client, the connection is closed.

-Persistent TCP connections keep alive timeout
+Persistent TCP connections - keep alive timeout

-In HTTP a persistent TCP connection can be used for several request/response dialogue sequences.
-If the client wants to close the connection after a request/response sequence it must include the Connection: close header line in the request.
+As mentioned, in HTTP a persistent TCP connection can be used for several request/response dialogue sequences.
+Under HTTP 1.1, if the client wants to close the connection after a request/response sequence it must include the Connection: close header line in the request.

 Nevertheless, persistent connections don't persist indefinitely.
-For the sake of resources saving, both client and server applications define a keep alive timeout, if no request/response is send during that time the connection is closed.
+For the sake of resources saving, both client and server applications enforce a keep alive timeout, if no request/response is sent during that time, the connection is closed.

-Default persistent connections a keep alive timeout for each application differs and may be an application configurable parameter.
+The default persistent connections keep alive timeout for each application differs and may be an application configurable parameter.

-Nevertheless, the Keep-Alive: header line can be included in requests and responses that contain the Connection: keep-alive header line.
+Nevertheless, the Keep-Alive: header field can be included in requests and responses that contain the Connection: keep-alive header field line.

-This informs the counterpart about its current settings, two parameters are currently supported for the Keep-Alive: header line: max and timeout.
+This informs the counterpart about its current settings; two parameters are currently supported for the Keep-Alive: header field, they are max and timeout.